PoojaSrinivasan18/E-Commerce-with-Inventory-ECI/README.md

 ## Project Overview

-This project implements a complete **E-commerce platform with Inventory Management** using microservices architecture, addressing all requirements from Problem Statement 4.
+This project implements a complete **E-commerce platform with Inventory Management** using microservices architecture.

 ### Completed Features